The SEA algorithm for endomorphisms of supersingular elliptic curves: Computing the trace modulo a prime

-We also will make use of Elkies' algorithm for computing the kernel polynomial of an $\ell$-isogeny.
-This algorithm uses the modular polynomial $\Phi_{\ell}(X,Y)$; given a nonsingular zero $(j,j')$, the algorithm first computes models~$E$ and $E'$ with $j$-invariants $j$ and $j'$ and then computes the kernel polynomial.
+Our algorithm for computing the trace modulo $\ell$ requires the kernel polynomial of an $\ell$-isogeny of~$E$, just as in the SEA algorithm.
+The idea is to first compute the modular polynomial $\Phi_{\ell}(X,Y)$, find a root $j'$ of $\Phi_{\ell}(j(E),Y)$ to get the $j$-invariant of a curve $E'$ which is $\ell$-isogenous to~$E$, and then computing the corresponding $\ell$-isogeny using Elkies' algorithm~\cite{Elk98}.
+Elkies' algorithm uses the modular polynomial $\Phi_{\ell}(X,Y)$; given a nonsingular zero $(j,j')$, the algorithm first computes models~$E$ and $E'$ with $j$-invariants $j$ and $j'$ and then computes the kernel polynomial.
 The algorithm fails when $(j,j')$ is a singular point (but see~\cite{mahaney2024computingisogeniessingularpoints} for an extension in this case).
 For our purposes, we will just prove that if $p$ is sufficiently large relative to $\ell$ and if $j=j(E)$ is not $0$ or $1728$, then there is at most one singular point of the form $(j(E),j')$ of multiplicity at most $2$.

 \begin{lem} Let~$E$ be a supersingular elliptic curve defined over~$\FF_{p^2}$ and assume $j(E)\notin\{0,1728\}$.
 Let $\ell<(p/4)^{1/4}$ be a prime.
 Then there is at most one root $\tilde{j}$ of $\Phi_{\ell}(j,Y)$ such that the multiplicity of $\tilde{j}$ is larger than $1$, and its multiplicity is at most $2$. \end{lem}